Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 and have not talked about yet.

-I hope this clarified a bit what Ivy is about, and that you'll give a try in the next months!
+I hope this clarified a bit what Ivy is about, and that you'll give it a try in the next months!

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!